learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 We now know how to use conditionals.
 Now let's use conditionals to test our code for correctness.
 This is your first step towards how professional developers write software.
 Professional developers have to test their code for correctness.
 Instead of constantly clicking around their applications, most developers write additional code, called tests that ensure their code is outputting the right things.

-We will eventually explain how to use the professional testing tools, but first let's go over a simple example.
+We will eventually explain how to use the professional testing tools but first, let's go over a simple example.

-After you open this lesson in the IDE, double click on `index.js`.
+After you open this lesson in the IDE, double-click on `index.js`.
 You'll see some basic code:

 ```javascript
 var name = "Joe"